CETOptimization/aws-ami-manager/README.md

 Aws-ami-manager offers a simple way to perform copy, remove and cleanup operations on your AMI's.

-PS: Forked from original repo.
+PS: Forked from original repo thus not using CETOptimization related builds.

 ## Usage